 If you want to get more flexible and you put in the appropriate effort, any of the methods above can work.
 But, as you’ve seen, some methods are going to work better than others for most people.

-When I developed our Focused Flexibility protocol, I wanted to pull the best pieces from different methods to create a system that would yield safe and relatively quick results for non-athletes.
+When I developed our Mobility Program, I wanted to pull the best pieces from different methods to create a system that would yield safe and relatively quick results for non-athletes.

-So, FF is a combination of PNF Contract Relax (dynamic contraction), followed by a static hold, as one of our clients from Quebec shares:
+So, it’s a combination of PNF Contract Relax (dynamic contraction), followed by a static hold.
+Here’s what one of our clients had to say:

 This approach gives you the benefits of both active and passive static stretching work, and encourages body awareness.